esl/MongooseIM/doc/advanced-configuration/database-backends-configuration.md

 Use Riak KV with `privacy lists`, `vcards`, `roster`, `private storage`, `last activity` and `message archive`.
 Erlang Solutions commercially supports Riak KV.

-* Cassandra - since it aims to store large amounts of data, in comparison to some ODBC databases, it's good alternative for the`message archive` which is usually the biggest persistent component in MongooseIM.

 # RDBMS/ODBC

 ## MySQL